kimbethstonehouse/jacaranda/README.md

 *See src/runtime/runtime.cpp*

 Responsible for allocating memory, initialising jump tables and handling the execution of the native code provided by the compiler, function-by-function.
+The assembly files are specific to x86, so they will be the first thing to update when porting to ARM.

 ## JacarandaCompiler